romanRegmi/Apex-Learning/Apex/Security & Sharing/ApexSharing/README.md

 Apex sharing is nothing but sharing the records programmatically.
 When all the above config options to share the record does not work for our scenario then we use apex sharing.

-<h3>Role Hierarchy</h3>
+### Role Hierarchy

 * Automatically grants record access to users above the record owner in the Hierarchy.
 * Users who need access to the same type of data can be grouped together.

-<h3>Sharing Rules</h3>
+### Sharing Rules

 * Sharing rules are automatic exceptions to the OWD settings for users who do not own the record.

+## Interview Questions

-1. What is a sharing rule?
+## What is a sharing rule?

-Ans: A sharing rule is a setting that allows you to give access to specific records to a group of users or roles.
+A sharing rule is a setting that allows you to give access to specific records to a group of users or roles.
 Sharing rules can be used to extend access to records beyond the organization-wide default settings, which control the visibility of records to all users in an organization.